Secondary-electron radiation accompanying hadronic GeV-TeV gamma-rays from supernova remnants: Application

 RX J1713.7-3946 is the best studied young ($t_{\rm SNR} \approx 1.6 \unit{kyr}$) gamma-ray SNR.
 It was discovered in the $\mathnormal{ ROSTA}$ all-sky survey \citep{pfe96} and had an estimated distance of $D\approx 1$~kpc \citep{fuk03}.
 It is a prominent and well studied example of a class of X-ray bright and radio dim shell-type SNRs \citep{laz04}.
 Despite the past deep HESS exposure and detailed spectral and morphological studies \citep{hes16}, the origin of the gamma-ray emission (leptonic, hadronic, or a mix of both) is not clearly established\citep{mor09, zir10, ell10, yua11}.
-If using the leptonic model to explain the multiwavelength emission of RX J1713.7-3946, a small magnetic field ($B \approx \rm 14 \mu G$) \citep{hes16,tan08,yua11} is needed.
-However, for the hadronic model to explain the multiwavelength emission, a larger magnetic field ($B > 100 \mu G$) is need \citep{zir10, yua11, gab14}.
+For the leptonic model to explain the multiwavelength emission of RX J1713.7-3946, a small magnetic field ($B \approx \rm 14 \mu G$) \citep{hes16,tan08,yua11} is needed.
+However, for the hadronic model to explain the multiwavelength emission, a larger magnetic field ($B > 100 \mu G$) is needed \citep{zir10, yua11, gab14}.
 The observed rapid X-ray variability of RX J1713.7-3946 has been interpreted as a large, multi-mG, magnetic field \citep{uch07} \citep[see, however, e.g.,][]{katz08}.

 Here, we apply our method to RX J1713.7-3946.
-Firstly, we assume that the gamma-ray emission is due to the hadronic model.
-We fit the observed gamma-ray emission by a smoothed cut-off broken power-law (CBPL) spectrum:
+We assume that the gamma-ray emission is due to the hadronic model.
+We fit the observed gamma-ray emission by a function as:

-where $F_0$, $E_b$, $E_c$, $p_1$, $p_2$ and $\xi$ are parameters determined by fitting data.
+where $K$, $E_1$, $E_2$, $p_1$, $p_2$ and $\xi$ are parameters determined by fitting data.
 The best fitting parameters are showed in Tab.\ref{Tab:spectral fitting}.
+The parameter $\xi$ is positive, indicating that there is a spectral cutoff at high energies.
 We then use Eq.(\ref{pi}) and Eq.(\ref{electron}) to transform the spectra of observed gamma-ray to the spectra of SEPs, solve the time-dependent continuity equation and calculate the SEP synchrotron radiation.
+The negligible synchrotron and free-free absorption in RX J1713.7-3946 are ignored in the calculation.
 The results are showed in Fig.\ref{Fig:M1}.
 The upper panel in Fig.\ref{Fig:M1} represents the temporal electrons distribution which is the result governed by solving the continuity equation.
 The lower panel in Fig.\ref{Fig:M1} represents the synchrotron radiation of SEPs.